 - Are employed or employable

 - Have a limited criminal history

 - Have no significant barriers (e.g., chronic mental health conditions) to stable housing except financial

-According to the last Atlanta Tri-Jurisdictional Point-in-Time count, in 2011 there were approximately 365 homeless family households (1,073 individuals) in Metro Atlanta who could benefit from rapid re-housing services.
+According to the last Atlanta Tri-Jurisdictional Point-in-Time count, in 2011, there were approximately 365 homeless family households (1,073 individuals) in Metro Atlanta, many of whom are a good fit for rapid re-housing.

 - Atlanta Center for Self-Sufficiency

 - Atlanta First Step Staffing, Inc.